-The NL and A delegations stated that prior estimates of the Member States' reception capacities should be established.
-Thus, the A delegation added that the principle of solidarity could not be applied if the capacity was insufficient to meet demand.
+&lt;sup>3 The NL and A delegations stated that prior estimates of the Member States' reception capacities should be established either here or in Article 25 when dealing with solidarity.

-- 2. The Council decision shall be based on: - (a) an examination of the situation and the scale of the population movements; - (b) an assessment of the advisability of establishing temporary protection, taking into account the potential for emergency aid and action on the ground or the inadequacy of such measures: - (c) information received from the Member States, the Commission, the UNHCR and other organisations concerned. - 3.
+- 2. The Council decision shall be based on: - (a) an examination of the situation and the scale of the population movements; - (b) an assessment of the advisability of establishing temporary protection, taking into account the potential for emergency aid and action on the ground or the inadequacy of such measures; - (c) information received from the Member States, the Commission, UNHCR and other relevant international organisations. - 3.
 The relevant provisions of the Council's Rules of Procedure governing urgent cases may apply where appropriate. - 4.
 The European Parliament shall be informed of the Council decision.

-- 1. Temporary protection shall come to an end: - (a) when the maximum duration has been reached 1;
+1. Temporary protection shall come to an end:

-or

-(b) at any time, by Council decision adopted by a qualified majority 2 on a proposal from the Commission, which shall also examine any request by a Member State that it submit a proposal to the Council.
+- (a) when the maximum duration has been reached $^{1}$ ; - or - (b) at any time, by Council decision adopted by a qualified majority on a proposal from the Commission, which shall also examine any request by a Member State that it submit a proposal to the Council.

-As regards the maximum duration envisaged in Article 4:
+&lt;sup>1 As regards the maximum duration envisaged in Article 4: